 If you’ve read my previous post about the drinking water machine I have just installed in my kitchen, you probably have seen this fabric storage box in my pigeon-hole cabinet 🙂 As promised previously, here is the tutorial on how to make the fabric storage box.

-This fabric storage box is easy to DIY, get the details on the second page after this page.
+This fabric storage box is easy to DIY, get the details below, and make yours today.
 If you have materials and tools straying around the home, make these boxes to keep them and de-clutter your home.
 If you used carton boxes collected from the street, dress them up with this method and there will be no more ugly carton boxes scattered around the house.

 Before I had these fabric storage boxes completed, the fully stuffed pigeon-hole cabinet never looks as tidy as I want it to be, provided I restrict only display item to be put into the cabinet LOL.